Frontier Days (film)

 Frontier Days is a 1934 American western film directed by Robert F. Hill and starring Bill Cody, Ada Ince and Wheeler Oakman.
 It was produced by independent Poverty Row outfit Altmount Pictures for release as a second feature.
 Location shooting took place in the Alabama Hills in California.

-Synopsis
+Plot

 A detective working for Wells Fargo goes undercover as The Pinto Kid to investigate the killings of a series of stagecoach drivers.
 However this leads to himself being accused of the murder of one of them.